 How To Make Wood Signs With Vinyl Lettering

-Tip: If you use Matte black vinyl, it will be hard to tell whether your sign is painted or not.
+Tip: If you use Matte black vinyl, it will be hard to tell whether your sign is painted or not, which is a good thing.

 Below, you will learn how to: